 The relative value of the U.S. dollar changes over time.
 In 1961, the cost of a loaf of bread, an hour of a construction worker's time, or pound of aluminum was generally lower, than the same items today.
 This doesn't necessarily mean that those were cheaper in 1961.
 Paying 50 cents for a loaf of bread sounds cheap, but it occupied a larger share of household expenditures (0.009%) in 1961 when the average household salary was $5,700 than a $3 loaf of bread does today (0.006%) for average household incomes of $50,300.
 Good inflation adjustments attempt to account for such subtleties.

-Inflation adjustment is far from an exact science, however: the makeup of the U.S. economy was significantly different in the past, as were labor laws, regulatory systems, productivity, technology, and the relative strength and structure of the global economy.
+Inflation adjustment is far from an exact science.
+The makeup of the U.S. economy was significantly different in the past, as were labor laws, regulatory systems, productivity, technology, and the relative strength and structure of the global economy.
 For these reasons, all adjustments for inflation should be considered as more of a guideline than a cut and dry assertion of absolute worth (for an in-depth exploration of this subject, I recommend the essay "Defining Measures of Worth: Most are better than the CPI").

 Another subtle but important point: spending on Apollo spanned 14 years between 1960 and 1973, and annual inflation rates varied substantially throughout this period.
 Absent year-to-year data, you have to squash down all Apollo spending into a single year and adjust for inflation from there, functionally ignoring the fact that inflation values in 1970 were different than those in 1961.
-This new data set greatly improves the inflation-adjustment calculation by enabling refined year-by-year adjustments for inflation.
+This new dataset greatly improves the inflation-adjustment calculation by enabling refined year-by-year adjustments for inflation.

 I used two methods to adjust for inflation, each of which answers a slightly different question.